hertz-contrib/sse/README.md

 ## Real-world examples

-This repository comes with two examples to demonstrate how to build realtime applications with server sent event.
+This repository comes with two examples to demonstrate how to build realtime applications with server-sent event.

 ### Stock Price (examples/stockprice)
 A web server that push (randomly generated) stock price periodically.